delftdata/stateflow-runtime/README.md

 # sfaas-dataflow

 To run benchmark:

+1. Adjust the `workload.ini` file to the desired parameters
-1. Start Kafka: `docker compose -f docker-compose-kafka.yml up`
+2. Start Kafka: `./start-kafka.sh`
-2. Start Universalis: `docker compose up --build --scale worker=3`
+3. Start Universalis: `./start-universalis.sh`
-3. Run Kafka Consumer: `demo/kafka_output_consumer.py`
-4. Run your benchmark file
+4. Start Client: `./start-client.sh`

+Once the client has finished, the results can be found in `/client/results`